DonaldET/DemoDev/docs_sources/001-001-README.md

 # Welcome

-These _DemoDev_ projects illustrate useful techniques for building Java, Service Oriented Architecture and J2EE related applications.
+These _DemoDev_ projects illustrate useful techniques for building Java, Service Oriented Architecture and JEE related applications.
 This collection of projects is the nucleus of a book on programming primarily with the Java language.
 Various object-oriented and functional techniques are illustrated with real examples.

 The projects use Maven to build and JUnit test artifacts.
 The _root_ parent project defines common MAVEN dependencies and versions.
 Nested child projects are located under the top-level parent project.
 A child project may be a parent of lower level child projects forming a tree.
 Shared plugins and _localized_ dependencies are included in parent projects and sometimes overridden in child projects.